rxdu/notes/docs/hardware/beaglebone/beaglebone-usb-network-share.md

----
-title: Share Internet through the USB Port on Pocketbeagle
+# Share Internet through the USB Port on Pocketbeagle
-description: pocketbeagle ethernet-over-usb
----

 On the host computer, there are two interfaces invoved: